knpuniversity/symfony4/knpu/ep3-doctrine/database-migrations.md

 php bin/console doctrine:migrations:migrate
 ```

-This command was also suggested above.
+This command was *also* suggested above.
 Answer yes to run the migrations and...
 done!

-But now, run the command again:
+But now, run that same command again:

 ```terminal-silent
 php bin/console doctrine:migrations:migrate